Margaret de Crussol d'Uzès: Death

 The Duchess d'Uzès was killed in an early morning automobile accident a few days shy of her 45th birthday.
 She was en route back to her home in Paris after attending a ball at the home of real estate developer Robert de Balkany near Rambouillet, southwest of Paris.
 Of the four passengers, she was the only death; the two men in the car, one of whom was driving, escaped with slight injuries, while Geneviève Françoise Poncet (mother of the debutante for whom the ball was given) suffered several broken ribs.
 Poncet was the former wife of Robert de Balkany, who was then married to Princess Maria Gabriella of Savoy, daughter of Umberto II, the last King of Italy.
-Her husband, The Duke d'Uzes, was in Morocco, where he worked as an chemical engineer, at the time of the accident.
-Her funeral service was held at St. James' Episcopal Church in New York City on October 24, 1977, followed by a burial at the Bedford family mausoleum.
+Her husband, The Duke d'Uzes, was in Morocco, where he worked as a chemical engineer, at the time of the accident.
+Her funeral service was held at St. James' Episcopal Church in New York City on October 24, 1977, followed by entombment in the Bedford family mausoleum.